sahosmia/Resource/React/Interview.md

 ### What is React?
-React is a JavaScript Libery
+React is a JavaScript library that makes building user interfaces easy.
+It was developed by Facebook.